brandon-gamble/bias_lighting/README.md

 Lines 24 to 27 are a sneaky way to convert from a hex value to r, g, and b values.
 Idk how it works, I found it on stack exchange.  ¯\_(ツ)_/¯

 ### `neopixel_test.ino`
-I included this to show all the ridiculous testing I did in my development and debug phase to get the pixel strip working how I wanted.
+I included this to show all the testing I did in my development and debug phase to get the pixel strip working how I wanted.

 You don't need it.